For Saudi Military Vehicle Deal, Canada Weighs Jobs And Human Rights

 In 2014, then-Prime Minister Stephen Harper agreed to have Canada produce the armored vehicles for the Saudis.
 Prime Minister Justin Trudeau has so far kept the deal.

-Kevin George, the rector at St. Aidan's Anglican Church in London, had already been a vocal opponent of the deal because of Saudi Arabia's poor human rights record.
+Kevin George, the rector at St. Aidan's Anglican Church in London, had already been a vocal opponent of the deal when it was signed, because of Saudi Arabia's poor human rights record.
 Then came the Saudi-led intervention in Yemen in 2015, which has sharply increased the civilian death toll in the impoverished nation.

 George says Canadians have looked on with increasing alarm at the conflict, particularly reports of Saudi planes striking schools and medical facilities, killing thousands of civilians, including children.